How to use fermented foods to your vaginal advantage

 How to find ‘alive’ fermented foods

-You will find real fermented food containing live bacteria difficult, if not impossible, to find in supermarkets, so check out your local markets, the old lady that lives down the road, or online suppliers that offer starter kits to make your own.
-Fancy health food stores also often have a local supplier, so ask around.
+Real fermented food containing live bacteria is difficult, if not impossible, to find in supermarkets, so check out your local markets, the old lady who lives down the road, or online suppliers that offer starter kits to make your own.
+Fancy health food stores often have a local supplier, so ask around.

 Don’t be afraid to ask suppliers.
 It’s important.

-Although the worst of it should be over after the milk kefir, adding in further friendly microbes to your gut flora could cause gaseous wind storms to flare up.
-They will pass unless you are legitimately intolerant, keeping in mind that your body may need an adjustment period to start greater production of certain enzymes – give it a chance of a few weeks.
-If it doesn’t improve, try something else.
+Adding in new microbes to your gut could cause gaseous wind storms to flare up.
+These storms will pass unless you are legitimately intolerant.
+Your body may need an adjustment period to start greater production of certain enzymes – give it a chance of a few weeks, and start slow.
+If it doesn’t improve, try something else or book in with a practitioner.

 Sauerkraut

 Sauerkraut is finely chopped cabbage plus salt fermented with Lactobacillus.
-The Germans love it on their sausages, pork and other meats, and you can layer it on just about anything you like including sandwiches and vegetables.
+Layer sauerkraut on just about anything you like, including meats, sandwiches and vegetables.
 It is a tangy favourite straight out of the jar with a fork.

 Miso